But if an episode doesn't end within a few minutes, you may need to take action. You might do this on your own or with the help of a doctor.

 In this procedure, your doctor destroys the tissue in your heart that is causing it to beat so fast.
 It doesn’t harm other parts of your heart when this is done.

 Usually, you can have this done without a hospital stay.
 You will be awake during this procedure.

 Your doctor inserts a catheter, or narrow plastic tube, into an artery or vein in your leg or groin, after numbing the area.

 The doctor then guides the catheter up to your heart.
 It records the electrical impulses, trying to find where the problem is coming from.
-Once she’s zeroed in on the location, she’ll use an electrode to zap the area, either with heat or cold.
+Once they are zeroed in on the location, they’ll use an electrode to zap the area, either with heat or cold.

 A small electrical current is applied to your heart to reset its beat in this procedure.
 You are lightly sedated, so you don’t feel any discomfort.

 The doctor can deliver it through hand-held paddles, called a defibrillator, or patches put directly on your chest.
 The procedure is a simple one, and bad complications are rare.
 Your chest may feel sore and your skin irritated where the current entered your body.

 In rare cases, a surgeon may need to put a pacemaker into your heart.
 The small device keeps your heart beating evenly.

 You may be able to prevent your heart from racing by reducing or cutting out caffeine, alcohol, tobacco,diet pills, and any stimulant, even those found in decongestants.
 Also make sure you get plenty of rest.